vippsas/vipps-epayment-api/docs/api/How-to-setup-Notification-Webhooks.md

 20-50 | 15 minutes
 50+ | 1 hour

 Events will be partitioned by `reference` and failed delivery of one event will stop further delivery of other events in that partition until the failed event can be successfully delivered.
-For example: if an `AUTHORISATION` event fails to be delivered, the subsequent `CAPTURE` event on that payment `reference` will not be delivered until failing event can be processed.
+For example: if an `AUTHORISED` event fails to be delivered, the subsequent `CAPTURE` event on that payment `reference` will not be delivered until failing event can be processed.
 This is to ensure consistency in the merchants systems.